 Writing in the Disciplines (WID): All students in Trinity College must also take two writing-designated courses in the disciplines.
 WID courses are designed and taught by faculty in all the various departments at Duke.
 Such courses build on the skills developed in Writing 101 (20) in order to offer students a more specific sense of how to write in particular fields of study.
 The TWP reviews WID courses and provides support for the faculty teaching them.
 See WID Assessment for how we track the uses of writing across the curriculum at Duke.

-The TWP Writing Studio offers free, one-on-one tutoring to students working on writing for any course they are taking at Duke.
-The tutors at the Writing Studio are trained professionals who can help you move forward at any stage of your work on a piece of writing--from developing ideas to drafting to revising to copy-editing and proofreading.
+The TWP Writing Studio offers free, one-on-one writing consultations to Duke students.
+The consultants at the Writing Studio are trained professionals who can help you move forward at any stage of your work on a piece of writing--from developing ideas to drafting to revising.
 Schedule appointments online.
 See Writing Studio Assessment for how we measure the effectiveness of our one-on-one work with student writers.

 The Duke TWP was established in 2000 as an effort to increase the role of writing in the Duke undergraduate curriculum.
 See the 1999 Report of the TWP Task Force for the beginning vision of our program.
 In 2006, the (then) UWP received a CCCC Writing Program Certificate of Excellence for our support of both undergraduate students of writing and their teachers.
 In 2008, the UWP was renamed the Thompson Writing Program in honor of Robert Thompson, Dean of Trinity Colleges whose vision and support have been crucial to the success of the Program.
 Please feel free to contact , Director of the TWP, if you have any questions.